• Docs >

 Run Benchmark Baseline

-System requirements:
+Hardware requirements:

-2. 64GB RAM
+2. 64GB+ RAM

-1. Start agent as follows.
+1. Start the baseline agent process.

-Start Baseline Agent For Social Navigation Benchmark
+1 Start Baseline Agent For Social Navigation Benchmark

 cd grutopia_extension/agents/social_navigation_agent